 Visitors may enjoy redwoods, conifers, oaks, open meadows and great views of the Pacific and Big Sur gorge.
 Big Sur Lodge is located in the park.
 The lodge has 61 guest rooms, a conference center, meeting rooms, a cafe, and a grocery store with many accessible features.
-Located on Highway One at Big Sur.
-Phone 831-667-2315
+The park is located 26 miles south of Carmel on Highway One.
+Phone (831) 667-2315 for more information.

-Ten designated accessible campsites provide accessible tables and fire rings, and are usable.
+Five designated accessible campsites provide accessible tables and fire rings.
 Some sites have hard packed dirt surfaces; others have thick duff or loose soil.
 All campsites have water spigots nearby, some with accessible designs.
-Restrooms with showers.
-Five designated accessible facilities are available and generally accessible.
-Routes of Travel.
-Generally accessible paths connect sites and restrooms.
-Campfire Center.
-The Campfire Center and adjacent restroom is currently closed for remodeling.
+Five accessible combination restroom/shower facilities are disbursed throughout the campground loops.
+Generally accessible paths connect campsites and restrooms.

-Big Sur Lodge.
-Accessibility improvements have been made.
+Big Sur Lodge: Accessibility improvements have been made.
 Parking for autos and vans is accessible.
-Please call the Lodge concession at 800-424-4787 to see if your needs can be met.
+Please call the Lodge concession at 1-800-424-4787 if you have special needs.